psahalot/tatva-lite/readme.txt

 Tatva utilises the following awesomeness:

-[Modernizr](http://modernizr.com), which is licensed under the MIT license [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation) which is dual licensed under the MIT license and GPL licenses
+[Quark theme] is the base for Tatva Lite and Tatva Pro.
+Quark is developed by Anthony Hortin @maddisondesigns [Modernizr](http://modernizr.com), which is licensed under the MIT license [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation) which is dual licensed under the MIT license and GPL licenses